LoFP LoFP / T1562

 administrators may temporarily disabled bitlocker on managed devices for maintenance, testing or to resolve potential endpoint conflicts.

-applications can be added and removed from blocklists by google workspace administrators. verify that the configuration change was expected. exceptions can be added to this rule to filter expected behavior.
+an anti-phishing policy may be deleted by a system or network administrator. verify that the configuration change was expected. exceptions can be added to this rule to filter expected behavior.

 authorized softwareupdate settings changes